bryleinandan/MPGD-Main-Game/Assets/README_devs.txt

 HealthSystemController just links the healthbar to the player that means if you get the player object as a target, you can call .TakeDamage() on the player (because the health bar is on the ui)

+## Implementing IAttack
+define WaitForCooldown with an invoke and cooldown